christianjose97/christianjose97/README.md

 ###

-For the quickest response, check out  my [LinkedIn](https://www.linkedin.com/in/christian-d-jose-8a2718193/) and send me a DM!
+For the quickest response, check out  my [LinkedIn](https://www.linkedin.com/in/christian-d-jose-8a2718193/) !

 ###